 On Memorial Day, witness the moving tributes at DC’s military memorials and Arlington National Cemetery, and watch the National Memorial Day Parade travel down Constitution Avenue.
 The weekend is also a particularly moving time to visit DC’s many war memorials, including the World War II Memorial, Korean War Memorial and the Vietnam Veterans Memorial.

 For more ideas, check out our 10 Ways to Celebrate Memorial Day Weekend in Washington, DC.

 There’s no better place to celebrate America’s birthday than the nation’s capital.
 During the day, join in the fun of a summertime tradition as the Smithsonian Folklife Festival transforms the National Mall into a global village.
 Take part in patriotic programs at the National Archives, the National Cathedral, Mount Vernon and other attractions.
 In the evening, head to the National Mall for a star-studded concert and a spectacular fireworks display, or make plans to watch from a rooftop restaurant.

 Be sure to read the top 10 Things to Do in DC for the Fourth of July.

 On Sunday night, the National Symphony Orchestra dazzles music lovers with a free concert on the West Lawn of the U.S. Capitol.
-Explore fantastic free exhibitions, including A Democracy of Images: Photographs from the Smithsonian American Art Museum at the Smithsonian American Art Museum and catch the final weekend of Real Pirates: The Untold Story of the Whydah from Slave Ship to Pirate Ship at the National Geographic Museum.
+Explore fantastic free exhibitions, including American Cool in its final week at the National Portrait Gallery.

 Check out our 10 Ways to Spend Labor Day Weekend in Washington, DC.